jermafenser/doom64-dc/README.md

     doom64-dc/
     -- README.md (you're reading it right now)
-    -- Makefile (how it gets built)
+    -- doom64.tgz (modified KOS with new features and bugfixes) -- Makefile (how it gets built)
     -- doom64_hemigen/ (the tool I used to generate and compress all normal map textures) -- wadtool/ (the tool that builds texture and WAD files from Doom 64 ROM)